guilleva/Xmap/DEVNOTES.md

 ## Fix:

-* sitemap in admin is missing items and displaying administrator
+* sitemap in admin is missing items and displaying administrator and messing the items counter
-* Languages in the manifest to fix comp params
 * in admin, allow to display item's source? menuitem id, joomla article, category, etc
 * in admin, display level of items